HornbiusMaximus/job-application-dashboard/README.md

 This Angular application is a prototype for a dashboard that displays a list of submitted job applications.
 The user can filter and sort the list of applications and click an application to view more details.
 If the user likes a particular application, they can click a star icon to set a "favorites" flag.

 The layout is fully responsive and receives its data through a static JSON file.
 It is set up to use Observables for future cases where we want to make the data more dynamic.
-The filtering and sorting fields are minimal its current state, but I plan to add more fields in the near future.
+The filtering and sorting fields are minimal in its current state, but I plan to add more fields in the near future.

 View the details below to get up-and-running with this project.
 Enjoy!